Infant Malpractice: Birth Injury Malpractice Attorneys

 If your child has a condition that you suspect was caused by medical malpractice during or near the time of birth, you should contact a medical malpractice attorney who focuses only on birth injury cases, ideally one who has handled cases that involve the specific type of injury your child has.

 If you are seeking the help of a lawyer, it is very important to choose a highly experienced lawyer and firm.
-Birth Injury attorney Jesse Reiter, president of Reiter & Walsh ABC Law Centers, has been focusing solely on birth injury cases since 1987; most of his cases involve hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.
-Partners Jesse Reiter and Rebecca Walsh are currently recognized as being two of the best medical malpractice attorneys in America by U.S. News and World Report, which also recognized ABC Law Centers as being one of the best medical malpractice law firms in the nation.
+Birth Injury attorney Jesse Reiter, president of ABC Law Centers (Reiter & Walsh, P.C.), has been focusing solely on birth injury cases since 1987; most of his cases involve hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.
+Partners Jesse Reiter and Rebecca Walsh are recognized by U.S. News and World Report for their experience as plaintiff medical malpractice attorneys.
 The attorneys at ABC Law Centers have won many awards for their advocacy of children and are members of the Birth Trauma Litigation Group (BTLG) and the Michigan Association for Justice (MAJ).

 If your child was diagnosed with a birth injury, the attorneys at ABC Law Centers can help.
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
 Our birth injury firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
 Reach out to us today for a free case review:

 Free Case Review | Available 24/7 | No Fee Unless We Win

 Press the Live Chat button on your browser

 Complete Our Online Contact Form